Citadel-Station-13/CitadelLore/wiki/Angels.md

 usually with a volunteer doctor assisted by a database and an AI.
 As a result of this, it's very rare for any mental illness to significantly affect their loves.

-Angels and Immigrants who live above four hundred years now are sent to Quarter Rest Whole Note to make room for new angels and aliens being born.
-More colonies for angels will be popping up in the future.
-Living past four hundred years requires a ten year break from living.
-They are put into a virtual rehabilitation program with their memories backed up and removed, then slowly reintroduced over several years.
-Once stable, they are resleeved at the new colony, and then given portable servers for old overflow brain data to be stored, in the form of a halo.

 ##### Citizens Today